Trinitro21/tpv/README.md

 * Some applications implement their own version of this application's rightclickonhold.
 Possibly there could be a blacklist of which applications should be excluded from the gesture.
 	This would require the application to figure out which window the cursor is currently over, get its application class, and compare that to a list.

-* Sometimes the touch from a swipe starts being registered far inside the screen.
-Perhaps the program could extrapolate the touch position at the frame before it started with a linear algorithm and use that value to determine if the touch started from the edge.
-This would occur at the second frame of the touch rather than the first.

-* Edge swipe gestures trigger when any touch starts from the edge.
-It could be limited to the first finger only.